luketudge/introduction-to-programming/content/extras/glossary.md

 import numpy as np
 ```

+## API

+Sometimes the developers of computer programs would like their programs to be able to access information from websites or other programs hosted on the internet.
+For example, someone who is developing a smartphone app for navigating the Paris metro system needs some way for their app to retrieve information about train times from the metro's own [servers](#server).
+The administrators of the Paris metro's website may provide a structured method by which other applications can access its data.
+Such a method is termed an 'Application Programming Interface' (API).
+The makers of other apps can then use the rules of the API to submit requests for information, and these requests will be answered in a particular format according to the rules of the API.

 ## argument

 An argument is the input to a [function](#function).
 When we use a function, we place any arguments that we want to give it in the parentheses following the function name.
 A function can have no arguments, or just one, or many.
 In the case of more than one argument, the arguments are separated by commas.
 For example the `print()` function can have multiple arguments: